• Free shipping on all orders

 European Vs American Maine Coon

 Nicknamed “The Friendly Giant,” the Maine Coon is a large, domesticated cat with a sweet disposition.
-European Maine Coons and American Maine Coons are the same cat breed but with some distinct differences.
+European Maine Coons and American Maine Coons are the same breed but have distinct differences.
 Both types of Maine Coon cats have medium to long fur, tufted ears, and large, well-tufted paws that serve as “snowshoes” during winter.
-In addition, the European and American Maine Coons come in a variety of colors and patterns, such as solid white, cream, red, blue, black, bi-color, tortoiseshell, or calico.
+In addition, the European and American Maine Coons come in several colors and patterns, such as solid white, cream, red, blue, black, bi-color, tortoiseshell, and calico.

 Are you interested in learning more about these two similar yet different Maine Coon cats?
 Continue reading to find out more about the two types!